TelegraphCreative/abodu-fed/site/content/pages/5.faq/index.md

   -
     type: faq__list--item
     faq__list--item__question: 'How will you get the prefab (pre-fabricated) ADU into my backyard?'
     faq__list--item__answer: 'If you have plenty of access space for us to move it, via rollers, into the backyard, then we’ll do that.
-If you have a bit less access space, we will use a crane to lift the Abodu over your main home.'
+If you have a bit less access space, we will use a crane to lift the Abodu ADU over your main home.'
   -
     type: faq__list--item
     faq__list--item__question: 'Can I rent my ADU to anyone?'
     faq__list--item__answer: 'Yes.
-If you live in the main house, you can rent your Abodu to anyone you please - aging parents, children back from school, a teacher, a local firefighter - the possibilities are endless.'
+If you live in the main house, you can rent your Abodu ADU to anyone you please - aging parents, children back from school, a teacher, a local firefighter - the possibilities are endless.'
   -
     type: faq__list--item
     faq__list--item__question: 'Are these ADUs considered mobile homes?'
-    faq__list--item__answer: 'No. Your Abodu unit is constructed in factory to the highest standards of modular home construction.
-Abodu units are built to be permanently installed on a foundation and permanently connected to utilities.
+    faq__list--item__answer: 'No. Your Abodu ADU is prefabricated in factory to the highest standards of modular home construction.
+Abodu backyard homes are built to be permanently installed on a foundation and permanently connected to utilities.
 They are considered “Real Property” once fully installed.'
   -
     type: faq__list--item
     faq__list--item__question: 'Can I install an ADU on rental property and rent the main house and ADU to separate parties?'
-    faq__list--item__answer: 'This answer depends on which city you live in.
-Some cities allow this, while many others don’t.
-If you have this in mind, feel free to contact us and we will walk you through your options.'
+    faq__list--item__answer: 'This answer depends on where you live.
+In California, you have the legal right to rent out your ADU and main home to different parties.
+Outside of California, some cities allow this, while many others don’t.'
   -
     type: faq__list--item
     faq__list--item__question: 'How big can my ADU be?'
     faq__list--item__answer: 'This depends on where you live, the size of your lot and the size of your primary home.
-Generally any ADU under 500 sq ft is legal across California.'
+Generally any ADU under 750 sq ft is legal across California.'
   -
     type: faq__list--item
     faq__list--item__question: 'Can I customize my ADU to make it look how I want it to look?'
     faq__list--item__answer: 'Yes.
-We offer multiple exterior siding options and colors, roofing colors and interior flooring and paint colors.
+We offer multiple prefabricated exterior siding options and colors, roofing colors and interior flooring and paint colors.
 You aren’t able to move any walls within your Abodu, but after the thousands of hours we’ve put into designing your Abodu, trust us - you won’t want to.'
   -
     type: faq__list--item
     faq__list--item__question: 'Can I add solar to my ADU?'
-    faq__list--item__answer: 'Yes, we can add solar to your Abodu - no problem.
+    faq__list--item__answer: 'Yes, we can add solar to your Abodu ADU - no problem.
 How we install solar will look a little bit different whether or not your existing home currently has solar, but either way, we can arrange this for you.'
   -
     type: faq__list--item
     faq__list--item__question: 'How do I get electricity in my ADU?'